miklevin/MikeLev.in/_posts/2024-12-30-tech-rabbit-holes-wonderlands.md

 makes the next steps that harken back to all those reasons for decisions all the more important.
 Isn't that right, o1 Pro?

+## How We Request Confirmation Bias With AI

+> Yeah, so of course I know AI is going to lean into what it thinks I want to
+> hear.
+They're made that way, but so what?
+What we need to do is when we're
+> serious about Devil's Advocacy and the countering opinions that we ask for it.
+> And so we must remind ourselves do to that from time to time; although I
+> didn't here.

 **o1 Pro**: Below is a broad reflection on the core themes and decisions you’re weaving together in this latest piece.
 It’s not just about a single technology choice or a short snippet of your stance; rather, it’s a continued exploration of how you pick your “Wonderlands” in tech, why you sometimes meander or pivot, and the meaning you see in each path:

 ---